The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: Introduction

-The main results of the paper are as follows.
+The paper is structured as follows.
 After some preliminaries in Section \ref{sec1}, in Section \ref{sec2} we define the subgroups $\CE$ and $\CEE$ and determine their generators in Theorems \ref{genE} and \ref{genE1}.
-We observe that $\CE$ is not a maximal subgroup in $F$ and present some evidence that it might be a weakly maximal subgroup.
-We show that $\CE$ and $\CF$ together generate a finite index subgroup of $F$.
-We then investigate how $\CE$ and $\CEE$ act on the set of dyadic rationals in Section \ref{sec3}.
-We show in Theorem \ref{actiontransitive} that the action of $\CE$ is transitive, while $\CEE$ is described in terms of stabilisers of suitable subsets.
-As a consequence of our analysis we also discover that both $\CEE$ and $\CE$ are closed in the sense of \cite{GS2}, see Corollary \ref{CEEclosed} and Theorem \ref{CEclosed}.
+We observe that $\CE$ is not a maximal subgroup in $F$.
+Then, we show that $\CE$ and $\CF$ together generate a finite index subgroup of $F$.
+We also investigate how $\CE$ and $\CEE$ act on the set of dyadic rationals in Section \ref{sec3}.
+In Theorem \ref{lemma-inclu}, we describe $\CEE$ as the intersection of stabilizers of certain subsets of dyadic rationals in $(0,1)$.
+This implies that $\CEE$ is closed in the sense of \cite{GS2}, see Corollary \ref{CEEclosed}.

-It follows from Jones' result \cite{Jo19} that $\CE$ coincides with its commensurator.
-The main result of the paper is Theorem \ref{theo2}, where we show that the commensurators of $\CEE$ in $K_{(2,1)}$ and $K_{(2,2)}$ coincide with $\CEE$.
+In contrast with $\vec{F}$, $\CF$ which are both closed and self-commensurating, the subgroup $\CE$ turns out not to be closed.
+However it follows from a result of Jones \cite{Jo19} that $\CE$ coincides with its commensurator.
+As for $\CEE$, the main result of the paper is Theorem \ref{theo2}, where we prove that its commensurator in $F$ is $\CE$ and that it self-commensurating in $K_{(2,1)}$ and $K_{(2,2)}$.
 In particular, since $K_{(2,1)}$ and $K_{(2,2)}$ are isomorphic with $F$ via explicit isomorphisms $\alpha: F\to K_{(2,1)}$, $\theta: F\to K_{(2,2)}$ (defined in \cite{TV2} and also described in Section \ref{sec3}), the quasi-regular representations of $F$ associated with $\alpha^{-1}(\CEE)$ and $\theta^{-1}(\CEE)$ are irreducible.
-The commensurator of $\CEE$ in $F$ is $\CE$ and the corresponding quasi-regular representation is reducible.